datastreamapp/schema/docs/README.md

 In WQX the use of `State` and `County` are used.
 These are very `USA` specific, thus we have chosen to use `MonitoringLocationRegion` to allow for a broader meaning that can be applied internationally.

 ### Dates, Times, and Timezones
 In WQX the use is `Date`, `Time`, and `TimeZone`. `TimeZone` is validated against timezone acronyms, these acronyms, however, do not scale internationally.
-Because of this, we've joined these fields into one, `Timestamp`, that will follow [`ISO 8601`](https://en.wikipedia.org/wiki/ISO_8601) standard (ex.
+Because of this, we've joined these fields internally into one, `Timestamp`, that will follow [`ISO 8601`](https://en.wikipedia.org/wiki/ISO_8601) standard (ex.
 2018-02-14T18:59:59-0600).

 Alternatively, the use of [`IANA Time Zone Database`](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) notation was considered, and opted against due to the increased complexity involved compared to `ISO 8601`.

 Both of these solutions also decrease errors with the uncertainty that can come up with daylight savings time.

 In the case where a latitude and longitude is present, we infer the timezone from the date at the location.
-Code snippet can be made available upon request.

 ## Install
 ```bash